ngendah/vagrant-k8s/README.md

   vagrant up --provider virtualbox --provision
 ```

-This should take a short while, but upon successful completion you should have a cluster running, with should be reachable via the assigned private ip, on port 6443.
+This should take a short while, but upon successful completion you should have a cluster running, which is reachable via the assigned private ip, on port 6443.

 In addition, a copy of `kubeconfig` will have been downloaded into the cluster directory, `cluster/`.
 It can be used for authentication on the cluster for execution of commands.